Double Configuration Interaction Singles: Scalable and size-intensive approach for orbital relaxation in excited states and bond-dissociation: Results

 \section{Results}

-We have implemented both the CIS Hessian and DCIS in the {\sc Gellan} suite of programs.
+We have implemented both the CIS Hessian and DCIS in our in-house code.
 However, it is not our intention to investigate the performance of Hessian-based orbital optimization of CIS; its detailed investigation will be conducted in future studies.
 Instead, we focus here on DCIS and demonstrate its capabilities.
 To do so, we first examine its size-intensive property, and present results for charge transfer excitations and bond dissociation.
+We will then demonstrate that the maximum-overlap algorithm considerably reduces the computational cost compared to the standard Davidson algorithm.